BeReal Wants You to Be You on Social Media

 Who sees my BeReal?

-When you post your BeReal, you can either send it only to your friends, or you can post it publicly and let anyone on the app see it.
-When you post publicly, users can find your BeReal in the Discovery tab of the app.
+When you post your BeReal, you can either send it only to your friends or you can post it publicly and let anyone on the app see it.
+When you post publicly, users can find your BeReal in the app's Discovery tab.

 How do I add friends?